PeterKitonga/PhotoshopLearning/Lesson 31 - Adjustment Layer with a Mask/readme.md

 ![Illustration Example](../assets/images/illustration47.png)

 In this illustration, I switched from the Layer thumbnail to the Layer mask thumbnail which allowed me to apply adjustments to the mask.
-Under the Properties palette, I switched to the Masks properties tab and adjust the mask properties.
+Under the Properties palette, I switched to the Masks properties tab and adjusted the mask properties.

 ![Illustration Example](../assets/images/illustration48.png)